younghoon8561/MyCTF/Intent CTF 2021/Careers.md

 We were able to reach these pages.

 This page has the ability to upload files.
-But (only txt format and must be uploaded compressing the txt file in zip format.)
+But (only txt format and must be uploaded compressing the txt file in zip format)

 Let's use the functions on this page.